 “Make no small plans, for they have not the power to move men’s souls.”…Daniel Burnham

 In 2008, Legacy Land Conservancy set a goal of protecting 25,000 acres of the most important lands in Washtenaw and Jackson Counties.
-This “Emerald Arc” extends from Pinckney State Recreation Area on the north, to Hayes State Park on the south.
-It includes portions of the Huron, Raisin, Grand, and Kalamazoo rivers.
-Both sides of the Arc are bordered by some of America’s most productive farmland.
-Working with our partners and with the community, Legacy is committed to ensuring that future generations enjoy the clean water, fresh food, and peaceful recreational opportunities that have characterized Washtenaw and Jackson counties for generations.
+These counties lie at the heart of the “Emerald Arc,” a swath of protected land surrounding the population centers of Southern Michigan.
+Throughout the Arc are found some of America’s most productive farmland, as well as lakes and rivers that impact water quality in the entire Great Lakes Basin.
+Working with our partners and with the community, Legacy is committed to ensuring that future generations enjoy the clean water, fresh food, scenic rural heritage, and peaceful recreational opportunities that have characterized Washtenaw and Jackson counties for generations.

 Legacy’s Strategic Plan